dachuanzhou/Gittest/readme.txt

-second time just test the function of git
+first time just test the function of git from host to linux
-123456
 :wq